 Not only is her room across from the nurses’ station, but every request we made was responded to efficiently and with a positive, helpful attitude.
-After having been with Mom for hours, both my husband and I really needed sleep, but I was nervous about leaving, seeing that her temperature was elevated, and all signs pointed to sepsis.
+After having been with Mom for hours, both my husband and I really needed sleep.
+I was still nervous about leaving, seeing that her temperature was elevated, and all signs pointed to sepsis.

 When Joan (the RN) came in, she told us the plan for the night.
-She explained to my mother that they would be coming in to hang the next IV antibiotic and would wake her up to take vital signs but that she would do her best to make the interruptions brief in the interest of a good night’s sleep.
+She explained to my mother that they would be coming in to hang the next IV antibiotic and would wake her up to take vital signs.
+Joan reassured her that she would do her best to make the interruptions brief.
 Joan was everything we teach in our service excellence classes at the Baird Group.
 She managed expectations, explained medications and treatment plans, engaged the patient, and included the family with a positive, professional demeanor.
-Joan made it evident that she was experienced, competent, and compassionate.
+Joan made evident she is experienced, competent, and compassionate.

 After seeing Joan in action, my husband turned to me and said, “If she was taking care of me, I’d feel really confident that I was in good hands.”
 Hearing that and seeing the evidence for myself, I started to feel comfortable with the thought of leaving for the night.
 I asked Joan if she would call me if Mom’s condition worsened.
 She agreed.
 So seeing that my mom was finally sleeping comfortably, my husband and I prepared to leave.
 As we stepped out of the room, Joan said the words I so desperately needed to hear: “We’ll take good care of her.”
 That short sentence tells a loved one that it’s OK to leave, that they have things under control, and—most of all—that they care.

 While the physicians did a good job of satisfying my scientific mind, it was the nurses who gave me the most reassurance by satisfying the needs of both my head and my heart.
-They raised my confidence that appropriate and timely medical care was underway, but they also showed compassion for my mother and an understanding of my anxiety.
+The staff raised my confidence that appropriate and timely medical care was underway.
+They showed compassion for my mother and an understanding of my anxiety.
 When a nurse tells a family that they will “take good care,” they are giving an invaluable gift.
 It’s a gift of reassurance.
 It’s permission to leave for the night.
 And finally, in my case, it’s a promise to be there when I can’t.